 These check-lists may include: daily inspection, preflight, out-landing, pre-landing, radio procedures, and aircraft rigging and de-rigging instructions.
 Since the check-lists may be long, the up/down keys may be used to scroll through the text.
-Clicking the \bigcirc and \bigcirc buttons selects the previous/next checklist.
+Clicking the \sub and \supset buttons selects the previous/next checklist.